ucm-it/hpc_docs/docs/hpcdocs/hpc-tutorials/slurm.md

 Job management is critical before running or scaling jobs and computations within a HPC enviroment.
 We have created a manual page that can be found [ADDBACK MANAGEMENT LINK].
 The documentation goes over common Slurm commands that help debug job errors and overall performance using `sacct` and `scontrol`.

-## Job Arrays

-Job arrays offer a mechanism for submitting and managing collections of similar jobs quickly and easily that utliizes only one job script.
-Job arrays are great at "automating" a repetetive job script that each time may only have input changes.
-Click [add back link] for the job array

 ## SBATCH Directives for Job Scripts

 | Directives      | Description   |